33 Free Things to Do in Kansas City

 Deanna Rose Children's Farmstead

 This family-friendly attraction is a great place to see and feed an array of barnyard and local animals.
-The farmstead, designed to model a traditional Kansas family farm, features nearly 200 animals, a fishing pond and pony rides.
-Admission is free from 2 p.m. to close, Monday through Thursday, and every day for children under 1 year.
+The farmstead, designed to model a traditional Kansas family farm, features hundreds of animals, a fishing pond and pony rides.
+Admission is free from 2 p.m. to close, Monday through Thursday, and every day for children under 2.

 Federal Reserve Bank of Kansas City's Money Museum